-For Figure 4.1, the study cohort included Medicare enrollees who were alive, aged 66 and older, were residents of the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories, did not have ESRD on December 31, 2015, and who were continuously enrolled in Medicare Parts A and B but not in a Medicare Advantage plan for all of 2015.
-Cardiovascular conditions, CKD, and CKD staging were determined from claims in 2015.
+For Figure 4.1, the study cohort included Medicare enrollees who were alive, aged 66 and older, were residents of the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories, did not have ESRD on December 31, 2016, and who were continuously enrolled in Medicare Parts A and B but not in a Medicare Advantage plan for all of 2016.
+Cardiovascular conditions, CKD, and CKD staging were determined from claims in 2016.

-Table 4.1 presents the prevalence data shown in Figure 4.1 by age, race, sex, and CKD status (panel a), and data on cardiovascular procedures performed in 2015 (panel b).
+Table 4.1.a presents the Figure 4.1 prevalence data by age, race, sex, and CKD status, and Table 4.1.b presents data on cardiovascular procedures performed in 2016.
 The cohort was the same as that used for Figure 4.1.
-However, the denominators for the cardiovascular procedures were not "all patients in the cohort", which was the denominator for the prevalence statistics.
-The percent with PCI or CABG in this table was only of the cohort members with CAD, the percent with ICD/CRT-D was of cohort members with HF, and the percent with CAS/CEA was of the cohort members with CAD, CVA, or PAD.
+However, the denominator for each cardiovascular procedure was not "all patients in the cohort", which was the denominator for the prevalence statistics.
+The percent with PCI or CABG in Table 4.1.b was only of the cohort members with CAD, the percent with ICD/CRT-D was of cohort members with HF, and the percent with CAS/CEA was of the cohort members with CAD, CVA, or PAD.

-Figures 4.2 and 4.3 present the two-year survival of patients with cardiovascular conditions (Figure 4.2) or cardiovascular procedures (Figure 4.3) adjusted for age and sex.
-We again used the adjusted algorithm explained in the 2016 ADR.
-We assessed conditions in a baseline year (2013), the origin for survival time was January 1 of the following year (1/1/2014), and there was no attempt to isolate incident diagnoses.
+Figures 4.2 and 4.3 present the two-year survival probability of patients with cardiovascular conditions (Figure 4.2) or cardiovascular procedures (Figure 4.3), adjusted for age and sex using Cox regression models.
+We assessed conditions in a baseline year (2014), the origin for survival time was January 1 of the following year (1/1/2015), and there was no attempt to isolate incident diagnoses.
 Procedures used the same algorithm as in the past.

-To form the study cohort for each condition in Figure 4.2, we searched 2013 Medicare claims for the diagnoses (and procedure codes for PAD) specified in Tables 10.6 and 10.7.
-To be retained in the analysis cohort, the patient must have been alive without ESRD and aged 66 and older on 1/1/2014, residing in the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories, be enrolled in Medicare Parts A and B, but not enrolled in a Medicare Advantage plan for all of 2013.
-Patients were then followed from 1/1/2014 until the earliest of date of death, ESRD diagnosis, or December 31, 2015.
+To form the study cohort for each condition in Figure 4.2, we searched 2014 Medicare claims for the diagnoses (and procedure codes for PAD) specified in Tables 10.6 and 10.7.
+To be retained in the analysis cohort, the patient must have been alive, without ESRD, aged 66 and older on 1/1/2015, residing in the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories, and enrolled in Medicare Parts A and B, but not enrolled in a Medicare Advantage plan for all of 2014.
+Patients were then followed from 1/1/2015 until the earliest of date of death, ESRD diagnosis, or December 31, 2016.
 The Kaplan-Meier method was used to estimate survival.
 Table 4.2 shows the numeric values for two-year survival for each condition by CKD status and stage.